lehenbauer/unmixer/README.md

 An indicator next to the Status area will move left and riight to show that it's working.

 If all goes well, the status will conclude with "All Done." and all your stems and backing tracks should be present in your Save-to folder.

+### How to Uninstall

+Drag UnMixer from your Applications folder to the Trash.

 ### developers developers developers developers